LOADING ...

 And her yellow jutting teeth,

-No matter how unpopular they at school.
+No how unpopular they were at school.

-Pike walked barefoot out the street,
+Pike barefoot out onto the street,

 along the sidewalk,